alexnathanson/solar-protocol/README.md

 * have clientPostIP.py access IP list and post to those IPs
 * solarProtocol needs to access IP list and get PV data from those IPs
 * merge with the solar website stuff...
+* get thier own mac address so they dont compete with themselves...